MtsGou/cluster_RFM_app_hierarchical_kmeans/readme.md

-# RFM Hierarchical Agglomerative and KMeans Clustering
+# RFM Hierarchical Agglomerative Clustering

 *Streamlit app to build a cluster model to categorize customers in a company based on RFM (recency, frequency, monetary).*